Science in Society Journalism Awards

 When you are logged in, you will see a menu on the left.
 Before you are able to see options for creating entries, you will need to complete the information under "My Profile."
 Once you save your profile, click here to begin an entry.

 NASW established the Science in Society awards to provide recognition — without subsidy from any professional or commercial interest — for investigative or interpretive reporting about the sciences and their impact on modern society.
-NASW especially encourages entries of critical, probing pieces that would not receive an award from a special interest group.
-Beginning with the first award in 1972, winners have demonstrated innovative reporting that goes well beyond the science itself and into ethical problems and social implications.
+Beginning with the first award in 1972, winners have demonstrated innovative reporting that goes well beyond the science itself and into ethical problems and social implications for communities and society at large.
+We especially seek to recognize science writing that is shaped by a variety of perspectives, because such writing enables us to tell more broadly relevant stories that better serve our readers and communities.
+Therefore, we consider diversity in topics, sources, audience and authors to be a critical component of excellence.
 A committee of accomplished peers judges the entries each year.

 - Books: An entry consists of a book-length work that has been published and made commercially available, either in print or as an ebook.